Five Downstate Faculty Members Given Empire Clinical Research Investigator (ECRIP) Awards:

 Funds Totaling $1.8 Million Will Train Physicians as Clinical Researchers and Enhance Clinical Care

-Brooklyn, NY – Five SUNY Downstate Medical Center faculty members have been awarded Empire Clinical Research Investigator Program (ECRIP) fellowship awards.
+Brooklyn, NY – Five SUNY Downstate Health Sciences University faculty members have been awarded Empire Clinical Research Investigator Program (ECRIP) fellowship awards.
 The awards are part of a New York State Department of Health program that is designed to help train young physicians as clinical researchers, advance clinical and translational research in diseases that are common among New Yorkers, and increase the extent of National Institutes of Health (NIH) funding to researchers in New York State.
 The awards to Downstate and its hospital affiliate partners total $1,800,000.

 “The success of our faculty members in competing for these ECRIP awards reflects the importance of our role as the only academic medical center in Brooklyn,” said John F. Williams, Jr., MD, EdD, MPH, FCCM, president of SUNY Downstate.
 “We are not only doing innovative cutting-edge research at our main Downstate campus but, equally important, collaborating in innovative clinical research with other teaching hospitals in Brooklyn and Staten Island.
 Moreover, this award highlights one of the key parts of our mission – to train the next generation of clinical researchers.”